rackerlabs/support-how-to/content/rackspace-email/rackspace-email-password-recovery-faq.md

 2. In the top-right corner, click the account's username and then select **Update Phone**.
 3. Enter your phone number, and click **Save**.

 After your phone number has been updated, you will receive a six digit verification code that confirms your number.

 ### How do I change my Rackspace Email password if I forgot it?

-On your Webmail login page, click the **Forgot Password** link to change your password.
+On the login page for [apps.rackspace.com](https://apps.rackspace.com), click the **Forgot Password** link to change your password.
 A one-time passcode is sent in a text message to the mobile phone number on file for your account.